lingkerio/dsie/BST/README.md

 This log data should be saved in a file named `correctness.csv`.

-After completing these steps, navigate to the `correctness` folder within the directory containing this file, and run the script inside to perform the correctness verification.
+After completing the above steps, navigate to the directory containing this file and run the script in the `correctness` folder to perform the correctness verification.

 We recommend referring to the logic in the existing code for these parts.